mon-gmx/mon-gmx.github.io/index.md

 X X X X X X X
 ```

-In all outputs the models were confident it solved the problem correctly.
+In all outputs the models were confident they solved the problem correctly.
 But I am not here to throw shit at the LLMs.
 I want to document how these models become actually useful...
 Well, the results greatly changed when I provided the solution.
 Then my own inefficiencies were corrected.

 I started by presenting a problem and the expected results.
 Then I tried to tighten it a little bit by giving constraints, expected input and expected output.
 Then I provided a hint of what the code could be (provided a non-working solution).
 Once the model started working on the code I started asking about inefficiencies.
 Here the workflow broke because as I have mentioned before, models tend to stick to the context so if you provide a non-working example, it will try to improve that example without understanding it properly.
 So I provided a working example with a plethora of inefficiencies.
 At this point the models’ focus shifted from trying to fix my code to trying to make it less wasteful; it removed expensive lookups, it added guardrails (not needed, but tried it), it reduced the code complexity.
 I presented both models with challenges on their decisions and both provided insight.
 They were not "smart" enough to steer away from _"You are totally right!"_ answer, but they were actually trying to solve what they could.